 \subsection{Random Projections}

-A classic result of~\cite{JL84} states that, for any $ 0 < \epsilon < 1$, any set of $m$ points in $n$ dimensions (rows in $\matA \in \R^{m \times n}$) can be linearly projected into dimensions while preserving all the pairwise Euclidean distances of the points within a multiplicative factor of $(1\pm\epsilon)$.
-More precisely,~\cite{JL84} showed the existence of a (random orthonormal) matrix $\matR \in \R^{n \times r_{\epsilon}}$ such that, for all $i,j=1,\dots ,m$, and with high probability (over the randomness of the matrix $\matR$),
+A classic result of~\cite{JL84} states that, for any $ 0 < \varepsilon < 1$, any set of $m$ points in $n$ dimensions (rows in $\matA \in \R^{m \times n}$) can be linearly projected into dimensions while preserving all the pairwise Euclidean distances of the points within a multiplicative factor of $(1\pm\varepsilon)$.
+More precisely,~\cite{JL84} showed the existence of a (random orthonormal) matrix $\matR \in \R^{n \times r_{\varepsilon}}$ such that, for all $i,j=1,\dots ,m$, and with high probability (over the randomness of the matrix $\matR$),

-Subsequent research simplified the proof of~\cite{JL84} by showing that such a linear transformation can be generated using a random Gaussian matrix, i.e., a matrix $\matR \in \R^{n \times r_{\epsilon}}$ whose entries are i.i.d.
+Subsequent research simplified the proof of~\cite{JL84} by showing that such a linear transformation can be generated using a random Gaussian matrix, i.e., a matrix $\matR \in \R^{n \times r_{\varepsilon}}$ whose entries are i.i.d.
 Gaussian random variables with zero mean and variance $1/r$~\cite{IM98}.
-Recently,~\cite{AC06} presented the so-called Fast Johnson-Lindenstrauss Transform which describes an $\matR \in \R^{n \times r_{\epsilon}}$ such that the product $\matA \matR$ can be computed fast.
-In this paper, we will use a construction by \cite{Ach03}, who proved that a rescaled random sign matrix, i.e. a matrix $\matR \in \R^{n \times r_{\epsilon}}$ whose entries have values $\{\pm1/\sqrt{r}\}$ uniformly at random, satisfies the above equation.
+Recently,~\cite{AC06} presented the so-called Fast Johnson-Lindenstrauss Transform which describes an $\matR \in \R^{n \times r_{\varepsilon}}$ such that the product $\matA \matR$ can be computed fast.
+In this paper, we will use a construction by \cite{Ach03}, who proved that a rescaled random sign matrix, i.e., a matrix $\matR \in \R^{n \times r_{\varepsilon}}$ whose entries have values $\{\pm1/\sqrt{r}\}$ uniformly at random, satisfies the above equation.
 As we will see in detail in Section~\ref{sec5}, a recent result of~\cite{LZ09} indicates that, if $\matR$ is constructed as in~\cite{Ach03}, the product $\matA \matR$ can be computed fast as well.
 We utilize such a random projection embedding in Section \ref{sec5}.
 Here, we summarize some properties of such matrices that might be of independent interest.
-We have deferred the proofs of the following lemmata to the Appendix. \begin{lemma} Fix any $m\times n$ matrix $\matY$ and $\epsilon >0 $.
-Let $\matR \in \R^{n \times r}$ be a rescaled random sign matrix constructed as described above with $r = c_0 k /\epsilon^{2}$, where $c_0\geq 100$.
-Then,
+We have deferred the proofs of the following lemmata to the Appendix.